InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 </table>

 The “signalStatus” event shall always be the first (if applicable) and last in a chain of events being fired by the CMP.

 A CMP **must** send all relevant events and it **must** send them in a specific order so that listeners (e.g. vendors) can understand when a task is completed.
 Whenever the CMP starts to change or is about to change any of the existing sections or is processing user input for an existing GPP string, it **must always** first set "signalStatus" to "not ready" and fire the corresponding event.
 It can then perform the tasks (e.g. change the sections along with firing the section change events).
 Only when all tasks are completed, the CMP can set the "signalStatus" to "ready" and fire the corresponding event.

-_Event Order Example 1_
+_Event Order Example 1:_

-The following example illustrates the  events that are fired, and the other order in which they are fired, assuming support for IAB TCF Canada for a new user:
+The following example illustrates the  events that are fired, and the other order in which they are fired, assuming support for IAB TCF Canada for a new user.
 <div>
 <table>
 <tbody>